DiscontentCreator/main/README.md

 > Find a directory by provided name.
 If it finds one, will use the first found directory and move into it.
   > Will search for a file with the provided name in the found directory.
 If it doesn't not find it, will create it.

-All created or found directories/files will be printed to screen of said action.
+All created or found directories/files will be printed to screen of said action